cipher813/dog-project/README.md

 If a dog, the CNN will include a best guess of the dog's breed.
 If a face, it will include the dog breed most similar to the face.
 If something else, an error message will be displayed.

 Instructions and further details of the project are included below.
+The fully functional model is saved as a jupyter notebook in this repo as dog_app-Xception.ipynb.